Instant Pot Corned Beef Is a Winner for St. Patrick's Day, and Our Easy Recipe Is the One You'll Want to Make

-You like corned beef but maybe you're not so in love with making it: It's a pretty common phenomenon.
-There are two main routes to homemade corned beef.
-The traditional way involves planning ahead; two weeks of curing the meat or "corning" it with spices, with that big piece of meat taking up space in your refrigerator.
-The other way is to buy an already corned brisket at the grocery store, saving two weeks but not selecting the spices or amounts of spices used for corning, and either cooking it on the stove top or in your slow cooker.
+If you like corned beef but don't love making it, know that you're not alone: It's actually a pretty common phenomenon.
+There are two main routes to homemade corned beef, and each one requires a fair amount of leg work.
+First, there's the traditional way, which involves a great deal of planning ahead; there will be two weeks of curing the meat, also known as "corning" it, with spices, and that big piece of meat will be taking up some serious space in your refrigerator.
+The other way is to buy an already corned brisket at the grocery store, saving two weeks but not selecting the spices or amounts of spices used for corning.
+You'll either cook it on the stove top or in your slow cooker.

 Pressure cooking helps concentrate flavors, so you can still achieve the slow-cooked flavor with less time and effort.
 For this recipe, starting with a pre-corned brisket was just one more way to simplify the process.
 Using heavy-hitter spices like mustard seeds, juniper berries, and allspice berries help impart a unique flavor to a brisket that has already been corned.

 It can be off putting when your home smells like corned beef (or anything other than freshly-baked chocolate chip cookies) for hours on end.
 The Instant Pot keeps the odors contained until you release the pressure.

 Pre-corned beef varies greatly in levels of saltiness.
 As a result, we don't call for any additional seasoning in our recipe.
 Make sure to taste your cooking liquid and vegetables and season to taste.